 Freehold buildings Over 50 years

 Fixtures, fittings and equipment 5% to 20%

-Right of use assets - IT equipment 20%
+Right-of-use assets - IT equipment 20%

-Right of use assets - Branch network Individual Lease Terms 2-5 years i.
-Current and deferred taxation
+Right-of-use assets - branch network Individual Lease Terms 2-5 years

 Motor vehicle 20%

 The accounting policy for freehold land and buildings is to revalue to market value every three years unless there is evidence that the value has changed materially.
 Please see Note 21 - Property and Equipment.